China's Dalian Wanda buys 20 percent of Spain's Atletico Madrid

 Wang Jianlin is no stranger to soccer.
 For six years from 1993, his group owned Dalian city's local team.

-Wanda currently includes Hong Kong-listed Dalian Wanda Commercial Properties Co Ltd 3699.HK, joined in 2012 by U.S. movie theatre chain AMC Entertainment Holdings Inc (AMC.N).
-The group is also the leading shareholder of China's biggest theatre chain, Wanda Cinema Line Corp 003726.SZ.
+Wanda currently includes Hong Kong-listed Dalian Wanda Commercial Properties Co Ltd, joined in 2012 by U.S. movie theater chain AMC Entertainment Holdings Inc. The group is also the leading shareholder of China's biggest theater chain, Wanda Cinema Line Corp.

 Last week, Wang said he aimed to increase group revenue by 147 percent to 600 billion yuan ($96.60 billion) by 2020, with more than 20 percent coming from overseas.
 International revenue is presently negligible.